AndyMc3000/ci-ms2-party-chef/README.md

 * Reuben Ferrante - Code Institute Mentor - Slack Username: [reubenfer_mentor](https://code-institute-room.slack.com/team/UKD9L615F) - Reuben is my new Mentor and was hugely helpful with helping me with my JavaScript code, having jumped in at a late stage in the project.
 Reuben also helped me with fixing issues for the resubmission of my project.
 * Allen Thomas Varghese - GitHub username: @allentv - my initial mentor at Code Institute for this project.
 * Anna Greaves - Full Stack Developer and Content Developer at Code Institute - GitHub profile here: [@AJGreaves](https://github.com/AJGreaves)
  - I took inspiration from Anna's Family Hub project on GitHub.
-In particular I found her README.md and Testing.md files very helpful.
+In particular I found Anne's README.md and Testing.md files very helpful.
 See that repository here: [FamilyHub](https://github.com/AJGreaves/familyhub)
-* The Student support team at Code Institute
+* The Student Support team at Code Institute.
-* The tutor team at Code Institute
+* The Tutor team at Code Institute.

 #### [Back To Top ^ ](#top-of-page) ####